egbakou/domainverifier/README.md

 The verification process is fast and sample.
 It requires:

-- The domain name for which you’ve generated the the verification instruction
+- The domain name for which you’ve generated the verification instruction
 - The Html Meta `Tag Name` and it `value`(Code) you have stored somewhere

 ```go